msales/archive-double-team/README.md

 #### GET /health

 Gets the current health status of the server.
 Returns a 200 status code if the server is healthy, otherwise a 503 status code

+## License

+MIT-License.
+As is.
+No warranties whatsoever.
+Mileage may vary.
+Batteries not included.